 Building on its educational and training resources, as well as real-world experience making Whistler, B.C. a Bear Smart community, Get Bear Smart helps communities across Canada and the United States become Bear Smart.
 GBS provides information, training and consultation to various non-government organizations, government agencies, bear managers, and municipal decision makers throughout North America.

-For more information, visit our Bear Smart Communities section.
+For more information, visit our Managing Communities section.

 Bear Smart Whistler

 Bear Smart Whistler is where the rubber hits the road.
 Although the work of the Get Bear Smart Society informs and influences bear management practices and policies across North America, we focus much of our time and energy Bear Smarting the resort community of Whistler, B.C., where we are based.

 Over the last decade we have worked collaboratively with the RCMP, bear biologists, town officials, provincial conservation officers and bear managers, community and business leaders, waste management service providers, and concerned residents to create a Bear Smart community.